rocon/espo/README.md

 12. *huomo*

-The noun *homo* has a well-established meaning in many languages, therefore I propose to replace it with the noun *huomo* (influecned by Italian uomo).
+The noun *homo* has a well-established meaning in many languages, therefore I propose to replace it with the noun *huomo* (influenced by Italian uomo).